willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 **Filtering by number of employees:**

 - In the clients list view mode, the user sets  the range from minimum to maximum number of employees and presses the refresh list button.
+- If user sets a date only in cell - *Sort from:*, then application showed data about departments only with due date, if user sets a date also in the next cell - *by:*, then application show data about departments up to this date;
+- If user sets a date only in cell -*by:*, then filter won't work;
+- The application will display a form to view the list of departments with updated data.

+**Show all**

+- In the list of departments mode, the user presses button *Show all*;
+- The application will display a form to view the list of departments about all data.

 ### 2.2 Add department